Michel Polnareff

-Michel Polnareff (born 3 July 1944) is a French singer‐songwriter who rose to prominence in the 1960s.
-He became known for blending rock and pop in his early work and for writing the songs La Poupée qui fait non and Love Me, Please Love Me.
-Noted for his distinctive visual style and stage presence, Polnareff is a recognized figure in French popular music.
+Michel Polnareff (born 3 July 1944) is a French singer-songwriter.
+He was mostly active in the 1960s, and remained so in France until the 1990s.
+Popular songs of his include "La Poupée qui fait non" and Love Me, Please Love Me, which incorporate elements of pop and rock.
+He is known for his stage persona and theatrical stage performances and is referenced in discussions of French popular music.

 Early life and education

-Michel Polnareff was born in Nérac, Lot‑et‑Garonne, on 3 July 1944.
-His mother, Simonne Lane, worked as a Breton dancer and his father, Leib Polnareff (also known as Léo Poll), was a Ukrainian Jewish composer and pianist who performed with artists including Édith Piaf.
-Polnareff attended the private Cours Hattemer school and studied piano from a young age, later learning guitar as well.
-After completing his mandatory military service in France and holding brief positions in banking and insurance, he took up street performing, busking on the steps of Sacré Cœur in Paris.
+Michel Polnareff was born on 3 July 1944 in Nérac, Lot-et-Garonne.
+His mother, Simonne Lane, worked as a Breton dancer, and his father, Leib Polnareff (also known as Léo Poll), was a Ukrainian Jewish composer and pianist who performed with artists such as Édith Piaf.
+Polnareff attended the Cours Hattemer private school and studied piano from a young age, later learning guitar.
+After completing his mandatory military service in France, Polnareff held brief positions in banking and insurance.
+He later took up street performing, busking on the steps of Sacré-Cœur in Paris.